UberV/scaleGrid/README.md

 # scaleGrid
-Module for FoundryVTT that scales the grid based on two mouse clicks
+Module for FoundryVTT that scales the grid based on two mouse clicks in the corners of a map grid.